AMekid918/pistonHeadsScraper/README.md

 # pistonHeadsScraper
-Scrapes Used Car listings from PistonHeads website
+Scrapes the first 40 pages of car listings from pistonheads.com